US and Philippine forces stage combat drills near strategic channel off southern Taiwan

 In Monday's mock battle scenario, American and Filipino forces took positions at the airfield, ringed by low-lying hills, as three Army CH-47 Chinook helicopters landed to deliver combat supplies.

 Marine 1st Lt.
-Annie Pentaleri said there would also be aerial combat reconnaissance and counter-reconnaissance drills in the far-flung region.
+Annie Pentaleri said aerial combat reconnaissance and counter-reconnaissance drills were also planned in the far-flung region.
 The Associated Press was among a small group of journalists invited to attend the maneuvers.

 "We are absolutely battle-ready and that’s what we train for day in and day out,” Marine Maj.
 Robert Patterson said.
 “It’s important to enhance inter-operability with our Filipino counterparts.”